monicadear/inclusion-and-diversity/dcnola-notes.md

 # Next steps
 - Literally continuing the conversation: Tuesday May 17 from 6 - 8 PST in IRC's #drupal-diversity channel.
+- A diversity survey is being drafted in the open.
+Please contribute: https://github.com/drnikki/diversity-survey

 # Contact:
 - drnikki on IRC and Twitter